Updated 2/25/26

 Aflac’s leadership continues to be anchored by Chairman and CEO Dan Amos, who has been with the company for over three decades.
 His steady hand and long-term focus have been central to the company’s consistent performance.
 Known for his down-to-earth leadership style and strong company culture, Amos has built a team that emphasizes financial discipline and long-term value creation.

-In a notable leadership move, Virgil R. Miller was promoted to President of Aflac Incorporated, effective at the start of 2025.
+Virgil R. Miller serves as President of Aflac Incorporated, a role he assumed at the start of 2025.
 Miller, who also serves as President of Aflac U.S., brings two decades of experience within the company.
-His leadership in customer solutions and operational efficiency has played a key role in driving domestic growth, especially as Aflac pushes deeper into digital services and new product offerings.
+His leadership in customer solutions and operational efficiency has played a key role in driving domestic growth, particularly as Aflac continues expanding its digital services and new product offerings targeting younger demographics.

 Valuation and Stock Performance